 If someone dies due to the negligent or wrongful actions of another party, remaining family members may bring two types of claims, a wrongful death suit or a survival action suit.

 It’s important to understand the difference between these two types.
 While both have to do with death due to negligence or wrong action, the types of compensation survivors may receive and other considerations vary.

 If a loved one has died as a result of another party’s negligence or wrongdoing, family members may bring a suit.
 They may claim damages for loss of support, training, and guidance as well as loss of love.
 They can recover damages for loss of assistive services and the loss to society.

 Wrongful death suits can also receive damages for expenses related to the funeral and burial.

 It’s important to realize that wrongful death suits in California do not allow survivors to claim damages based on their pain, suffering, or grief.

-It also doesn’t provide for any award of punitive damages.
+California also doesn’t provide for any award of punitive damages in a wrongful death lawsuit.
 Punitive damages refers to potential jury awards punishing the defendant for conduct or actions that should not have happened.
 But the jury cannot award this in a wrongful death suit according to California law.

 A wrongful death suit may be brought by the next of kin under state law.